 Our favorite feature is MySound, which we wish was available for all of Jabra's true-wireless series.
 On the premise that each of us hears things differently, MySound optimizes sounds to the user's profile after a hearing test.
 This can be activated via the Jabra Sound+ App, which includes customizable call and music EQ.

 After the industry-wide boom of branded mobile lenses, Samsung is advertising branded earbud speakers.
 The Galaxy Buds Plus feature a two-way dynamic speaker with the signature of audio specialists AKG, acquired by Samsung a few years back.
 With a tweeter for high notes and a woofer for punchy bass (that, yet, doesn't match up to Jabra's Elite Active 75t), these earbuds offer a solid sound experience.

 Available in Cosmic Black, Cloud Blue, white, and red versions, the Galaxy Buds Plus have a subtle design and pack an impressive 11 hours of battery life on a single charge.
 This can be extended to 15 years of talk-only time, or stretched by another 11 with the charging case.
 According to the manufacturer, it only takes three minutes of charge for the earbuds to be juiced up for another hour.
 Additionally, the buds can be charged wirelessly.

 The Galaxy Buds Plus offer a snug fit, but be aware that there's no vent system.
-Although this typically makes for better passive noise cancelation, some may find the seal too strong.
-Furthermore, the Samsung Galaxy Buds Plus don't have an active noise cancelation feature, pairing two devices simultaneously isn't possible, and its sweat resistance rating isn't as high as of its competitors.
+Although this typically makes for better passive noise cancellation, some may find the seal too tight.
+Furthermore, the Samsung Galaxy Buds Plus don't have an active noise cancellation feature, pairing two devices simultaneously isn't possible, and its sweat resistance rating isn't as high as of its competitors.

 4. Apple AirPods Pro